rishigohil/cop6731-repo/README.md

-# COP 6731 - Theory and Implementation of Database Systems
+# COP 6731 - Repo
-Homeworks for COP 6731
+Homeworks for COP 6731 - Theory and Implementations of Database System